Do you want a cookie?

 Lettuce is also easy to grow in raised beds.

-Almost all leafy vegetable salads are weak eaters.
+Almost all leafy vegetable salads are weak feeders.
 Only endive, as a medium eater, has a slightly higher nutrient requirement.
 It is therefore perfectly sufficient to add a little compost to the planting hole when planting lettuce.
 If you sow directly, you can work some compost into the soil.
 Lettuce, like most leafy vegetables, stores nitrate in its leaves.
 Excessive fertilization can cause your vegetables to exceed the nitrate limit.
 You should therefore be careful not to over-fertilize your lettuce.
 For endive, you can use a little more compost and water with a little plant manure if necessary.
 A layer of mulch can also provide nutrients and at the same time protect against water loss through evaporation.

 Lettuce in particular needs to be watered regularly.
 Otherwise the leaves will become tough and the plant will start to shoot, i.e. form seed heads.
 As a result, the heads stop growing and put the last of their energy into the seeds.
 Make sure you water around the heads.
 If the water stands between the leaves, fungal diseases can develop more easily.
 On hot days, the water droplets can also concentrate the sunlight and burn the leaves.